We have just two rules: 1) Follow the facts. 2) Tell it like it is.

 Freelancing for The Narwhal

-We welcome pitches for stories up to 1,500 words, as well as video and photo proposals.
+We welcome pitches for stories up to 2,000 words, as well as video and photo proposals.
+Please note The Narwhal’s reporting is primarily focused on the extractive industries — mining, forestry, fishing and oil and gas extraction — and large-scale conservation.
 Please include one paragraph about who you are and at least two pieces of previously published work with your pitch.

 Beyond that, we look for pitches to answer the following questions:

 - How does your story either advance a constructive conversation on an issue or shine a light on a story that’s being overlooked by other media outlets?

 - Has this story been told before or are you proposing to tell a story a different way than it has already been told?
 If the story has been covered before, please detail where and when it was published and how your story will be different.

 - How will your story help readers make sense of what’s really at play?

 - How does your story question prevailing narratives?